CEWendel/SECollectionViewFlowLayout/README.md

 ##Usage

-When initializing your `UICollectionViewController` using `initWithCollectionViewLayout`, allocate a new `SECollectionViewFlowLayout`
+When initializing your `UICollectionViewController` using `initWithCollectionViewLayout:`, allocate a new `SECollectionViewFlowLayout`

 ```objc
 UICollectionViewController *collectionViewController =